estruyf/doctor/readme.md

 > **Important**: if you would change this value, be sure to keep this in the `doctor.json` file.

 `--overwriteImages`
 : Specifies if you allow `doctor` to overwrite the images in the SharePoint library that are referenced in the markdown files.

 `--skipPrecheck`
 : Skips the pre-checks when running the commands.
 This validates if you have the right dependencies installed in your environment.

+`--debug`
+: Provides more information of what is happening during command execution.

 ### `doctor.json`